OrElimelech/computer_vision_projects/car_plate_localization/README.md

 ####    }
 ####  }

-####"ReduceLROnPlateau": indicates the type of callback.
+####ReduceLROnPlateau: indicates the type of callback.
 LearningRateScheduler, ModelCheckpoint and EarlyStopping are also supported. the rest of the
 ####parameters are just initialized class members

 ## Notes
 ------
-it seems that the detection part of the classifier works quite well but the bounding box detection can be improved by using anchor bounding box from the used data set (with K-mean) and IoU calculations.
+####it seems that the detection part of the classifier works quite well but the bounding box detection can be improved
+####by using anchor bounding box from the used data set (with K-mean) and IoU calculations.
-Those are used in the Yolo architecture.
+####Those are used in the Yolo architecture.
 Those methods will be explored in other projects.

-please check result folder to see outcome examples
+####please check result folder to see outcome examples